LeXPLORE-Platform/acousticdopplercurrentprofiler/README.md

 The data presented here is part of the core dataset maintained by the technical team of LéXPLORE.
 The data is used and displayed on the [Datalakes website](https://www.datalakes-eawag.ch/) where other related data or products can be visualised and downloaded.

-The specific dataset contains raw and processed data recorded by two acoustic Doppler current profilers (ADCPs): an upward-looking RDI 600 kHz samples near-surface waters and a downward-looking RDI 300 kHz samples deep waters.
+The specific dataset contains raw and processed data recorded by three acoustic Doppler current profilers (ADCPs): an upward-looking RDI 600 kHz and a downward-looking RDI 300 kHz sample near-surface and deep waters in the LéXPLORE perimeter, respectively, and an upward-looking RDI 300 kHz samples the entire water column outside the LéXPLORE perimeter.
 Data includes backscattering and 3D water velocities (see [data section](#data)).

 **References**: